ropenscilabs/r2readthedocs/inst/extdata/index.rst

 <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_,
 which differs in many ways from standard markdown commonly used in R packages.
 ``rst`` is richer and more powerful than markdown.
-The remainder of this main package demonstrates some of the features, with links to additional ``rst`` documentation to help you get started.
+The remainder of this main document demonstrates some of the features, with links to additional ``rst`` documentation to help you get started.
 The definitive argument for the benefits of ``rst`` over markdown is the `official language format documentation
 <https://www.python.org/dev/peps/pep-0287/>`_, which starts with a very clear